Fully nonlinear prescribed curvature problems on closed manifolds with negative curvature: Introduction

-holds for any smooth positive function $f$ on $N$.
-An alternative treatment of this problem using parabolic methods was subsequently provided by Li and Sheng \cite{LS05}.
+In the negative curvature regime, Gursky and Viaclovsky \cite{GV03} established that for all $t < 1$ and $\lambda(-g^{-1}A_{g}^{t}) \in \Gamma_{k}$, there exists a unique conformal metric $\tilde{g} \in [g]$ solving \eqref{negative curvature k}.
+This result was later revisited by Li and Sheng \cite{LS05}, who provided an alternative treatment using parabolic methods.
 More recently, Chen-Guo-He \cite{CGH22} and Chen-He \cite{CH24} have extended this line of work to more general Krylov-type equations.
-It is worth emphasizing that the restriction to $t < 1$ is likely optimal: as noted in \cite{Via00b}, ellipticity may fail for $t > 1$, and the crucial $C^2$ estimates are unavailable for $t = 1$.
+It is important to emphasize that the restriction $t < 1$ is likely optimal: as noted in \cite{Via00b}, ellipticity may fail for $t > 1$, and the crucial $C^2$ estimates are unavailable for $t = 1$.